The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 The Story of Angus in the Celtic Mythology

-Angus was one of the popular Celtic gods in the Celtic mythology, especially in Ireland.
-One story claims that he tricked his father, so he could take over Bru na Boinne, the spiritual residence of the ruler of the Tuatha de Danann.
+Angus was one of the popular Celtic Gods in Celtic mythology, especially in Ireland.
+One story claims that he tricked his father so that he could take over Bru na Boinne, the spiritual residence of the ruler of the Tuatha de Danann.

-The Dagda was generous to all of children giving them gifts and magical treasures; all of his children except Aengus, who the Dagda did not want to draw attention to due to the affair.
+The Dagda was generous to all of the children giving them gifts and magical treasures, all of his children except Aengus, whom the Dagda did not want to draw attention to due to the affair.
 Aengus got his ‘gift’ from his father by taking over his home!

 The Claddagh Ring is another Irish symbol of love, loyalty and friendship.
 While not associated with the Celts, as it was created in the 1700s, the ring has become a symbol of Irish culture, with many of the ring bands incorporating a Celtic design.